Your Path to Opportunity, Guided with Expertise.

 The U visa process can be complex, and it's essential for victims to seek assistance from legal professionals.
 The process is designed to protect and support crime victims while ensuring cooperation with law enforcement agencies to enhance public safety.
 Contact our immigration lawyers today by using the online form or calling us at 210.227.3200.
 During the consultation, we will listen to your case and move forward with appropriate guidance and legal options.

-The Violence Against Women Act (VAWA) is a landmark piece of legislation in the United States that was first enacted in 1994 and has been reauthorized and expanded since then.
 It is designed to protect victims of domestic violence, sexual assault, and other qualifying crimes, regardless of gender, and provides avenues for certain immigrant victims to obtain legal immigration status independently of their abusers.

 It's important to note that VAWA is a complex legal process, and applicants are encouraged to seek assistance from qualified immigration attorneys.
 The process aims to empower victims to break free from abusive situations and start anew in a safe and secure environment in the United States.
 Contact The Trevino Law Firm, PLLC today by filling out the online form or calling us at 210.227.3200 to schedule a consultation.